Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 \subsection{Theoretical Model}

 Firms $j \in \J$ produce a homogeneous good but differ in their total factor productivity $\Phi_j$.
-Homogeneous workers have idiosyncratic preferences for these firms, as in \citet{CCHK2018}, which results in upward-sloping labor supply curves.
-Additionally, firms face a wage-setting constraint that may or may not bind.
-A labor market clearing condition determines the overall level of wages and, as a result, the constraint status of different firms.
+Workers' preferences result in upward-sloping labor supply curves to the firm.
+Additionally, firms face an institutional wage-setting constraint.
+Labor market clearing determines the overall level of wages and, as a result, the constrained status of different firms.